odh-labs/rhoai-roadshow-v2/docs/4-rhaiis/1-inference-with-vllm.md

-# Level 1: Serving a Model with vLLM
+# Lab 1: Serving a Model with vLLM

 This walkthrough guide will teach you how to serve an open-source model using vLLM (the upstream project of Red Hat AI Inference Server) and test its performance through benchmarking.